Cats-n-coffee/jsLoxLang/README.md

 We need to bind the variable and its value.
 The easiest way is to create key-value pairs.
 We create an instance of the Environment class when the Interpreter is used.
 This instance will be stored outside of the Interpreter class and is the **global scope**.<br>
 For block scope, a new instance is created (when the block method fires) and the **current** environment (`this.env`) is passed to the constructor.
 Results an object with nested objects, inside nested objects.
+In the 'Resolving and binding' chapter, we will have 2 ways of reading and assigning to the environment (see below).

 ### Assignment
-In the parser, we will call in `expression()` the assignment method, that will run the expression to check left and right side.
+In the parser, we will call inside `expression()` the assignment method, that will run the expression to check left and right side.
 It looks for an equal sign, checks if the type of expression is `variableExpr`, and perform the change for `assignExpr` type.<br>
 In the environment, to assign a value, we *recursively* look for the correct variable name, starting at the current level (current environment), and going outside to the previous environment(s) until we find it.
+Once working on the 'Resolving and binding' chapter, an assignment can be done 2 ways.
+The first one is as decribed above.
+The second one uses the `Resolver` class, which then give the `Environment` class 3 new methods (described below in 'Resolving and binding').

 ### Read the environment
 Like the previous paragraph Assignment, we read the environment and retrieve values by recursively looking at the current environment and its parents, until we find the variable we are looking for.
+(See below in the 'Resolving and binding' section for changes brought to the environment).

 ### Scope
 The scope is created from `{}` (or blocks).
 Once the `blockStmt` node is created, the interpreter will create a new instance of the Environment class once the `getBlockStmt()` function is fired.